rmohnani/Obsidian-Vaults/General/Kanbans/General Kanban.md

 - [x] Factory Reset Didi's Mac
 - [x] Fix home internet
 - [x] Remind Papa to message the guy for the laptop
+- [x] Transfer Data from my Mac to hardrive

 ***